mhanyc/software_security_reqs/README.md

 >[!TIP]
 > This tries to answer the question "What do I have to do to be compliant with Vibrant standards?"

+### Origins

+InfoSec chose the latest release of [OWASP Application Security Verification Standard](https://github.com/OWASP/ASVS) as the inspiration for Vibrant's security requirements, for a variety of reasons.
+Here are a few:

+- it maps directly to NIST guidelines
+- it offers tiers of requirements, allowing for variation in maturity and risk management
+- it represents consensus best-practice within a global application security community

+We currently fork the [actual ASVS](./ASVS_docs/README.md) into this repository (periodically) for quick & easy reference.

 ## References